Botley West Solar FarmMaps & WalksEynsham Venue HireEynsham Image Archive

 Latest News Articles

-DATELINE 19/11/2024: Climate collective Rights Community Action (RCA) has won permission to appeal against the judgment restricting the net zero ambitions of local planning authorities - starting with WODC plans for Salt Cross.
+DATELINE 19/11/2024: Climate collective Rights Community Action has won permission to appeal against the judgment restricting the net zero ambitions of local planning authorities - starting with WODC plans for Salt Cross.

-DATELINE 31/05/2024: A new Inspector has been appointed to revisit AAP Policy 2, on net zero carbon development.
-WODC has appointed a Programme Officer to facilitate her examination; provisionally on 17 and 18 December.
+DATELINE 31/05/2024: A new Inspector has been appointed to revisit AAP Policy 2.

 DATELINE 20/02/2024: WODC proposed one of the most progressive plans for a net-zero village in the UK but Government planning inspectors said the plans were too ambitious!
 RCA took the Government to court to challenge this decision... and the High Court ruled today that the Inspectors were ‘plainly wrong’.